A-R-5821/Telegram_Bots_on_covid_and_weather/README.md

 # Telegram_Bots_on_covid_and_weather
-These bots will provide you the current weather details and covid data of the indian states
+These bots will provide you the current weather details and covid data of the Indian states